 The official version

-Shelley Adina is the author of 24 novels published by Harlequin, Warner, and Hachette, and a dozen more published by Moonshell Books, Inc., her own independent press.
-She writes steampunk, contemporary romance, and young adult fiction, and as Adina Senft, writes women’s fiction set among the Amish and other plain communities.
-She holds an MFA in Writing Popular Fiction from Seton Hill University in Pennsylvania, where she teaches as adjunct faculty.
-She won the Romance Writers of America RITA Award® for Best Inspirational Novel in 2005, was a finalist in 2006, and in 2009 was a Christy Award finalist.
-When she’s not writing, Shelley is usually quilting, sewing historical costumes, or hanging out in the garden with her flock of rescued chickens.
+Shelley Adina is the author of 24 novels published by Harlequin, Warner, and Hachette, and more than a dozen more published by Moonshell Books, Inc., her own independent press.
+She writes steampunk and contemporary romance; classic Regency romance as Charlotte Henry; and as Adina Senft, writes women’s fiction set among the Amish and other plain communities.
+She holds an MFA in Writing Popular Fiction from Seton Hill University, and is currently at work on a PhD in Creative Writing at Lancaster University in the UK.
+She won the Romance Writers of America RITA Award® for Best Inspirational Novel in 2005, and was a finalist in 2006.
+When she’s not writing, Shelley is usually quilting, sewing historical costumes, or enjoying the garden with her flock of rescued chickens.

 The unofficial version

 - I like Edwardian cutwork blouses and velvet and old quilts.

 - I like bustle drapery and waltzes and new sheet music and the OED.

 - I like steam billowing out from the wheels of a locomotive and autumn colors and chickens.